-Local Search Ranking reports very occasionally fail to complete.
-You will know if a report has failed as we will return an error that it was unable to complete.
+Very occasionally, Local Search Ranking reports fail to complete.
+You will know if a report has failed, as we will return an error message.

 Reports can be manually re-run from within your account, using the following process:

 1) Click 'Rankings' in the Location Sidebar menu

 2) Click the 'Actions' dropdown

 3) Click 'Re-run Report' (shown on the right within the red box)

 Why do Local Search Rank Checker reports sometimes fail to complete?